 - Only makes one waffle at a time

-2) Oster Belgian Stainless Steel Griddle: Best Inexpensive Waffle Maker
+2) Oster Titanium-Coated Classic Round Belgian Waffle Iron: Best Inexpensive Waffle Maker

 If the price tag on the Presto griddle is too much for your budget, the Oster Belgian Waffle Iron will make you happy.
-It’s a straightforward no-frills model that is easy to use and, best of all, incredibly affordable: it costs less than $20.
+It’s a straightforward no-frills model that is easy to use and, best of all, one of the most affordable waffle makers out there.

-The 8-inch plates have been designed to have deeper pockets.
-That means more syrup!
+The 7-inch plates have been designed to have deep pockets, which means more syrup!
 They also come with the traditional four sections for easy cutting and plating.

-If you hate doing dishes, you’ll be happy to know that this unit’s clean-up is a breeze.
+If you hate doing the dishes, you'll be happy to know that this unit's clean-up is a breeze.
 The plates have a non-stick coating (made with a layer of titanium cookware-grade material) that prevents burning.
 No more scrubbing hard at the griddle plates trying to clean burnt batter.

-Interestingly enough, you can adjust the heat to choose how “done” you like your waffles.
-We say interestingly enough because that’s not a common feature in cheap appliances.
-Luckily it is on this one!
-This makes it a perfect appliance for a family—everyone can choose how their waffles turn out!
+Despite being so affordable, you can adjust the heat to choose how "done" you'd like your waffles.
+That's not a common feature in cheaper waffle makers!
+Luckily, this makes it a perfect appliance for a family—everyone can choose how their waffles turn out.

-Lastly, you’ll see two indicator lights on the iron.
+Lastly, you'll see two indicator lights on the iron.
 The red one lights up when the gadget is turned on and heating up.
-The green one lights up when the plates are hot and ready to start cooking.
-No more guessing work, uh?
+The green one lets you know when the plates are hot and ready to start cooking.
+No more guesswork, uh?